Landing with the Score: Riemannian Optimization through Denoising: Introduction

 {Riemannian optimization} \cite{boumal2023introduction, absil2008optimization, hu2020brief} considers minimizing an objective function $f:\b{R}^d \to \b{R}$ over an \emph{explicitly known} embedded submanifold $\c{M} \subseteq \b{R}^d$,

 Problem (\ref{eq:manifoldOptimizationProblem}) is ubiquitous in fields of machine learning and control and encompasses problems such as independent component analysis \cite{nishimori1999learning}, low-rank matrix completion \cite{vandereycken2013low}, training of orthogonally normalized neural networks \cite{bansal2018can}, the control of rigid bodies \cite{duong2024port}, as well as sensor network localization \cite{patwari2004manifold} and many others.
-Compared to general constrained optimization, Riemannian optimization promises the advantage of exploiting the natural geometry of the problem, producing feasible iterates and increased numerical robustness \cite{boumal2023introduction}.
+Compared to general constrained optimization, Riemannian optimization promises the advantage of exploiting the natural geometry of the problem, producing feasible iterates and increased numerical robustness \cite{boumal2023introduction}, thus allowing for early termination and making it more suitable for real-time implementation.